rubienr-creality/k2-config/upgrade-img/readme.md

 # Extract K2 Configuration from Update Image

+This readme explains how to obtain the shipped configs from the OTA update image, which is located on the K2 printer once you updated your printer.

 1. copy update-image from printer
 2. unpack initramfs
 3. mount root (squashfs) partition
-4. find K1 Plus configuration
+4. find K1 Plus Klipper configuration

 ## Copy update-image form printer